Église Notre-Dame du Raincy: Restoration

 At the time of the church's construction, concrete was still an experimental material.
-Deterioration was noted by the 1960s, and studies showed that the original concrete contained an excess of lime and water.
-Coverage of the steel reinforcing was also deficient.
-Restoration work has proceeded, with particular attention to the tower, using more modern materials and techniques.
+Deterioration was evident by the 1960s, and analysis showed that the original concrete mix contained an excess of lime and water.
+Coverage of the steel reinforcing rods was also inadequate, especially in the thin members of the tower, which were exposed to rain.

+The church was listed as a historic monument in 1966.
+Two programmes of conservative restoration have been undertaken by Caisse Nationale des Monuments Historiques since 1990, the more recent benefitting from developments in technique for restoring reinforced concrete and its steel reinforcements.

 Copies

 In 1937, at the Tokyo Woman's Christian University, a chapel was built that was similar to Notre-Dame du Raincy.
 It is around half the size.
 The copy by architect Antonín Raymond was unauthorised.
 Christine Viskenne-Auzanneau argues that: "Reimann knew about Notre Dame du Raincy".

-The Czech architect, Bedřich Feuerstein came to Tokyo in 1926 and worked with Reimann between 1926 and 1931, after working a year in France with the Perret brothers.
+The Czech architect Bedřich Feuerstein came to Tokyo in 1926 and worked with Reimann between 1926 and 1931, after working a year in France with the Perret brothers.

+Three Brussels churches, the Church of St. John the Baptist in Molenbeek-Saint-Jean, the Church of St. Augustine in Forest and the Church of St. Susanna in Schaerbeek, are also inspired by Notre-Dame du Raincy.

 The Raincy church also led to other inspirations in Japan.

-The Church of St. John the Baptist in Brussels-Molenbeek (Belgium), is obviously also inspired by L'église Notre-Dame du Raincy.